 - You've your orange supreme… now don't throw those membranes, they are a source of fiber and vitamins, squeeze them to get the juice…

-The orange vinaigrette is so simple, quick to make and is deliciously sweet.
-If it's too much than you need for this tomato salad, then store it for another salad, or just be like me… drink it all, I couldn't resist it lol
+This orange vinaigrette is so simple, quick to make, and is deliciously sweet.
+If it's too much than you need for this tomato salad recipe, then store the remaining for another day, or just be like me… drink it all, I couldn't resist it lol

-Enjoy your tomato salad, and please do subscribe for more healthy recipes.
+Enjoy your tomato salad, and don't forget to subscribe for more healthy recipes.
+Share this recipe in your social medial, thanks.

 I love you, Githu.